Skip to content

 Boat Number

-Changes the boat number of the boat (and color too).
+Changes the boat number and the associated color.

 TWS

-Input true wind speed as observed on the water and apparent wind numbers will be adjusted to it.
-AWA – the apparent wind angle and AWS – the apparent wind speed.
+Enter the true wind speed observed on the water, and the apparent wind values will be adjusted accordingly.
+AWA means apparent wind angle, and AWS means apparent wind speed.

 Comments

 Adds comments to the log.
-A part of it will get shown while browsing the files.
+Part of that text is shown while browsing files.

 Offset Time